archlinux/buildbtw/README.md

 Information on prior art, technical background, feedback from user interviews and other notes are gathered in the [notes](./notes) folder.

+## Components

+This project has four major components:

+- **server**: Central component providing the web interface, API, core logic such as build scheduling, and communication with GitLab.
+- **client**: CLI tool to talk to the **server**'s API to dispatch tasks, inspect state and such.
+- **worker**: Runs builds locally as an alternative to using the GitLab custom executor.
+- **GitLab custom executor**: Runs builds dispatched by GitLab CI pipelines.

 ## Development

 - Install `sqlx-cli` (`pacman -Sy sqlx-cli` or `cargo install sqlx-cli`).
-- Optional: Get a personal access token for gitlab.archlinux.org with the `api` scope and put it into `.env`.

-Now you need to run the server, a worker, and then dispatch work to the server using the client.
+- Optional but recommended: Get a personal access token for gitlab.archlinux.org with the `api` scope and put it into `.env`.
+This will enable the server to query the GitLab API for changes in package source repositories, and dispatch pipelines for building packges using the GitLab custom executor.
+- Set up your environment variables: `cp .env.example .env`

+### Running builds on the GitLab custom executor

+1. Get a GitLab Personal Access Token with the `read_api` and `api` scopes from [here](https://gitlab.archlinux.org/-/user_settings/personal_access_tokens) and enter in as the value of `GITLAB_TOKEN` in `.env`.
+1. In `.env`, make sure that `RUN_BUILDS_ON_GITLAB=true` is set.
 1. `cd buildbtw-poc`
+1. Run the server: `just watch-server` or `just run-server`
+1. Dispatch a build using the client: `just run-client new openimageio/main`

+### Running builds locally

+1. Get a GitLab Personal Access Token with the `read_api` scope from [here](https://gitlab.archlinux.org/-/user_settings/personal_access_tokens) and enter in as the value of `GITLAB_TOKEN` in `.env`.
+1. In `.env`, make sure that `RUN_BUILDS_ON_GITLAB=false` is set.
+1. `cd buildbtw-poc`
-1. Run the server: `just watch-server`
+1. Run the server: `just watch-server` or `just run-server`
-1. Run the worker: `just run-worker` (this builds real packages)
+1. Run the worker:
+    - To build real packages: `just watch-worker` or `just run-worker`
-1. Alternative: Run the worker: `just run-worker-fake` (this builds fake packages to shorten manual cycle testing time)
+    - Alternatively, to build fake packages to shorten manual cycle testing time: `just run-worker-fake`
 1. Dispatch a build using the client: `just run-client new openimageio/main`

 ### Optional Setup